-We’re publishing novels, either standalone or as part of greater series.
-We’re not looking to publish novellas, short stories or non-fiction at this time.
+We currently only publish novels (think 70k+ words), whether standalone or as part of greater series.
+We are not looking to publish short works such as novellas, short stories, short story collections, poetry or plays, graphic novels, or non-fiction at this time.

-All our books are “genre” fiction in one way or another – specifically fantasy, science fiction, horror, and that new catch-all urban or modern fantasy.
-Those are quite wide-ranging in themselves; we’re looking for all types of sub-genre, so for example, hard SF, space opera, cyberpunk, military SF, alternate future history, future crime, time travel, and more.
-We have no problem if your book mashes together two or more of these genres; in fact, we practically insist upon it.
+All our books are “genre” fiction in one way or another – specifically science fiction, fantasy, and horror.
+We’re looking for all types of sub-genre, e.g. hard SF, space opera, cyberpunk, military SF, alternate future history, future crime, time travel, and more.
+We also have a particular love for ‘genrefluid’ SFF/H, which messes around with and mashes genres together.

 Beyond all of this, what we’re really looking for in your writing is this: